The Passion of the Christ: Home media

 On August 31, 2004, the film was released on VHS and DVD in North America by 20th Century Fox Home Entertainment, which initially passed on theatrical distribution.
 As with the original theatrical release, the film's release on home video formats proved to be very popular.
 Early estimates indicated that over 2.4 million copies of the film were sold by 3:00 p.m., with a total of 4.1 million copies on its first day of sale.
 The film was available on DVD with English and Spanish subtitles and on VHS tape with English subtitles.
 The film was released on Blu-ray in North America as a two-disc Definitive Edition set on February 17, 2009.
 It was also released on Blu-ray in Australia a week before Easter.

 Although the original DVD release sold well, it contained no bonus features other than a trailer, which provoked speculation about how many buyers would wait for a special edition to be released.
-On January 30, 2007, a two-disc Definitive Edition was released in the North American markets, and March 26 elsewhere.
+On January 30, 2007, a two-disc Definitive Edition was released in the North American markets, and March 26 of that year elsewhere.
 It contains several documentaries, soundtrack commentaries, deleted scenes, outtakes, the 2005 unrated version, and the original 2004 theatrical version.

 The British version of the two-disc DVD contains two additional deleted scenes.
 In the first, Jesus meets the women of Jerusalem (at the eighth station of the cross) and falls to the ground as the women wail around him, and Simon of Cyrene attempts to hold up the cross and help up Jesus simultaneously.
 Afterwards, while both are holding up the cross, Jesus says to the women weeping for him, "Do not weep for me, but for yourselves and for your children".
 In the second, Pilate washes his hands, turns to Caiaphas, and says: "Look you to it" (i.e., the Pharisees wish to have Jesus crucified).
 Pilate then turns to Abanader and says: "Do as they wish".
 The scene next shows Pilate calling to his servant, who is carrying a wooden board on which Pilate writes, "Jesus of Nazareth, the King of the Jews", in Latin and Hebrew.
 He then holds the board above his head in full view of Caiaphas, who after reading it challenges Pilate on its content.
 Pilate replies angrily to Caiaphas in non-subtitled Hebrew.
 The disc contains only two deleted scenes in total.
 No other scenes from the movie are shown on disc 2.

-On February 7, 2017, 20th Century Fox re-released the film on Blu-ray and DVD featuring both cuts, with the theatrical version being dubbed in English and Spanish; this marks the first time the film has ever been dubbed in another language.
+On February 7, 2017, 20th Century Fox re-released the film on Blu-ray and DVD featuring the theatrical version and the edited version (The Passion Recut), where the graphic violence is reduced.
+The theatrical version features English and Spanish dubs.